Registration Renewal

 Leave of Absence

-If you are on an extended leave (maternity leave, sick leave, long term disability, etc.) and do not expect to practise after November 30, 2022, you may find some financial advantage in taking a non-practising membership, and later converting to a practising membership.
+If you are on an extended leave (maternity leave, sick leave, long term disability, etc.) and do not expect to practise after November 30, you may select a non-practising membership, and later reinstate your practising membership.
 If you are unsure about which membership type is best for you, please contact registration services.
+Any non-practising fees paid to NANB will be applied toward your registration fees if you reinstate during the same registration year.

 Employer Payroll Deduction Deadline – November 15th